 I have also learned the advantages of becoming cancer-ready, just as CPR awareness and basic knowledge can improve survival rates.

-I am currently cycling the equivalent of Australia’s coastline to raise funding for the development and delivery of Free Patient Navigator Journals.
+I am currently cycling the equivalent of Australia’s coastline to raise funding for the development and delivery of Free Patient Navigator Journals and target research that focuses on ensuring today’s science benefits today’s patient fighting for their life.
 Imagine pedaling the entire coastline of Australia – that’s 14,000 kms.
 Ouch!
 It’s a pretty challenging effort, but one with a purpose far greater than the distance.

 Bold Deliberation and Persistent Creativity

-When Responding to Cancer, we must act with bold deliberation and persistent creativity, be open-minded, and act with unrestricted willingness.
-These are the attributes that drive the perseverance and endurance needed to flip cancer on its head and break its grip.
+When responding to a serious cancer diagnosis, we must move forward with bold deliberation and persistent creativity.
+We must be open-minded and act with unrestricted willingness, undeterred by the noise of other misguided opinions.
+This is how we generate the perseverance and endurance needed to flip cancer on its head and break its grip.

 My Story